 On “Stand Up,” a performer recounts getting beat up by Puerto Rican drag queens at a New York subway stop.
 A laugh track loops through every pause.
 At six minutes, this is the only composition that feels heavy-handed.
 By contrast, the dub version of “Double Secret” has a light touch.
 Dubby synths form a song-like structure, building to sweet wordless vocals and a piano melody.

 While all of the tracks here are outstanding, “Crosstown” is my favorite.
-Lush percussion embraces a vivid story about two black men arguing on a bus.
+Lush percussion embraces a vivid story about two men arguing on a bus.
 Thaemlitz plucks out the phrases, “You my bitch.
 No, uh-uh, we are bitches!”
 Then a sample from the chorus of Stevie Wonder’s “Another Star” loops in.
 Impressively, Thaemlitz is able to turn the most uplifting moment of a familiar song into something haunting.
 For a full thirteen minutes, the source material mixes moodily.

 “Head (In My Private Lounge, My Pad)” is a mostly quiet, downtempo piano track featuring a surreal recording of Thaemlitz as a child.
 Finally, “Infected” is a catchy disco edit.
 Says the loop, “Ain’t no antidote.
 Ain’t no hope.”